huberb/elixir_torrent/README.md

 Work in Progress

 Working:
- - parse Torrentfile with Bencode
+ - parse torrentfile with Bencode
- - connect to Tracker
+ - connect to tracker
- - parse Peer Information and generate Handshake
+ - parse Peer information and generate handshake
- - receive Message from one Peer
+ - receive file from one Peer
+ - write file to disk

 TODO:
  - some kind of process handling
- - Communicate with Peers to achieve File Transfer
+ - handle more peers
+ - multi file transfer
+ - seed